 As most of you know by now, I’ve had a heck of a year.
 Not only has my body taken a beating, but my poor garden has as well.

-It’s been nearly a year and a half since I went to New York for the summer and then returned home only to be immediately diagnosed with breast cancer.
+It’s been nearly a year and a half since I went to New York for the summer and returned home only to be immediately diagnosed with breast cancer.

-And as if that wasn’t enough, my garden had to contend with yet another year of drought.
+And, as if that wasn’t enough, my garden had to contend with yet another year of drought.
 Terrible drought.
 The worst drought in hundreds of years.
 What next – the plague?

 During the summer, I’d anxiously await for our monthly water bill to see if we were above or below our allotted amount.

 One month we were up quite a bit, but that was due to a giant leak hidden in our hedge.
 After we fixed it, however, we’ve been really close to our designated amount – hooray!

 The Rock Stars of my garden

 This my blue and yellow garden bed, echoing these two colors with foliage in shades of yellows, golds and blues.